Adventure of a Lifetime: Top 10 things to do in Yellowstone National Park

 2. Grand Prismatic Spring

-The Grand Prismatic Spring is located in the Midway Geyser Basin and is the largest hot spring in the United States.
+The Grand Prismatic Spring, located in the Midway Geyser Basin in Yellowstone, is the largest hot spring in the United States.
 Its vibrant colors, which range from blue to yellow to orange, are caused by pigmented microorganisms living in the water.
 Imagine taking a dip in this colorful pool, surrounded by the natural beauty of the park, and you will also want to take a hike to the nearby Fairy Falls trail, which offers an overlook of the spring and provides a bird’s eye view of the entire area.
+The Grand Prismatic Spring is truly a sight to behold and a must-see for anyone visiting Yellowstone National Park.

 3. Yellowstone Lake